FroxieYe/active-learning-application/README.md

 ```
 db.js
 ```
 We used MongoDB in Modulus to be our database.
-To make sure the server can be launched, replace the username and password with your own user name and password.
+To make sure the server can be launched, replace the username and password with your own user name and password if you have one already.
+Otherwise, register on https://modulus.io/.